rundeck/docs/docs/manual/node-steps/sensu.md

 : If this is checked, then if the check finished successfully then the silenced entry will be deleted.

 - **API URL**
-: This is the endpoint that needs to be hit in order to get the checks for a specific account.
+: This is the endpoint that needs to be hit in order to create a silence entry for a specific account.
 (For example: `http://sensu:8080/api/core/v2/namespaces/default`)

 - **API Key**
-: This is the API key for the account with the check you would like to get information about.
+: This is the API key for the account to create a silenced entry in.

 ## Sensu / Delete / Silence Entry